krakken190/LLM-based-Web-Search-with-Memory-RAG-/README.md

 Enter follow-up questions in the same box — the chat history will be preserved.

 Check chat_history/user_1.json for the conversation logs.

+Also you can clear the chat, which will remove chat_history too